-Members are advised that correspondence has been received from Northern Ireland Fire and Rescue Service (NIFRS), a copy of which is enclosed, in relation to the District Structure Realignment to those of Local Government Authorities Consultation.
+Members were advised that correspondence had been received from Northern Ireland Fire and Rescue Service (NIFRS), a copy of which was circulated in relation to the District Structure Realignment to those of Local Government Authorities Consultation.

-NIFRS propose the structure alignment with local Councils, will enable NIFRS to identify a single dedicated point of contact for each Council, and ensure NIFRS can be fully involved in the development and implementation of local Community Risk Management Plans and Community Planning arrangements.
-This realignment will allow NIFRS to enhance collaboration at a local level and work more effectively in partnership to enhance public safety.
+NIFRS proposed the structure alignment with local Councils, would enable NIFRS to identify a single dedicated point of contact for each Council, and ensured NIFRS can be fully involved in the development and implementation of local Community Risk Management Plans and Community Planning arrangements.
+This realignment would allow NIFRS to enhance collaboration at a local level and work more effectively in partnership to enhance public safety.

-NIFRS are keen to obtain the views of stakeholders in relation to the proposal and a consultation process has launched, a copy of the consultation document is enclosed and the closing date for receipt of comments is 28 March 2022.
+NIFRS were keen to obtain the views of stakeholders in relation to the proposal and a consultation process had launched, a copy of the consultation document was circulated and the closing date for receipt of comments is 28 March 2022.